preeeetham/sign-in-sign-up-page/README.md

 # sign-in-sign-up-page
-coding a simple signup/signup landing page using the jwt authentication and the database being the mongodb
+deploying a simple signup/signup landing page using the jwt authentication and the database being the mongodb